Maximizing Conversion Rates with Effective Customer Review Strategies

 PowerReviews data show that up to 80% of reviews come from post-purchase e-mails asking customers to review what they bought.

 Remind customers to write a review by sending a follow-up e-mail after they’ve received the product.
 The timing depends on what the customer purchased.
-For instance, if the customer is likely to notice improvements two weeks after using the beauty product they bought, then send the follow-up e-mail after that period.
+For instance, if the customer is likely to notice improvements two weeks after using the beauty product they bought, send a follow-up e-mail afterward.

 Here are a couple of things to keep in mind when creating your post-purchase e-mails: